The best Dyson Airwrap alternatives to create a plethora of salon-worthy hairstyles – tested by beauty experts

 To write a definitive guide to the best Dyson Airwrap alternatives, I tested lots of different tools over several weeks, washing and styling my hair with all of the various attachments in each kit.
 I also tested a few of them on my daughter to see how they performed on her shorter, finer curly hair versus my long, coarse and wavy hair, and included some of the opinions of fellow woman&home beauty contributors, too.

-When testing, I assessed how each tool felt to hold, the number of heat and speed settings, how easy it was to switch attachments and the technical specifications such as weight and warranty.
+When testing, I assessed how each tool felt to hold, the number of attachments, the heat and speed settings, how easy it was to switch attachments and the technical specifications such as weight and warranty.
 Each one was used on freshly washed hair (where possible, as not all of them work on wet hair) and dry hair to thoroughly assess how they worked in different scenarios.
-I also evaluated each one's ability to smooth, volumise and curl hair – and, of course, affordability was taken into account.
+To curate this edit of the very best Dyson Airwrap alternatives, I also evaluated each one's ability to smooth, volumise and curl hair – and, of course, affordability was taken into account too.

 How to choose the best Dyson Airwrap alternative

 The hair tools in this guide come as close to replicating the results of a Dyson Airwrap – and a hair stylist’s blow-drying technique – as possible on a smaller budget.
-Any of them will help you create a salon-worthy finish at home, but they are all slightly different.
-To help you find the right tool for you, have a think about what you need from your styler based on the below.
+Any of them will help you create a salon-worthy finish at home, but naturally they are all slightly different.
+To help you find the right tool for you, it's important to think about what you need from your styler based on the below:

 - Attachments: If you want a versatile tool that can create sleek, smooth styles as well as bouncy curls, look at the number of attachments included.
-While the Dyson Airwrap comes with six – with more available to purchase separately – some rivals still come with four or five for multiple styling options.
+While the Dyson Airwrap comes with six – with more available to purchase separately – some rivals still come with five or six for multiple styling options.

-- Settings: A choice of heat (and airflow, if applicable) settings will allow you to tailor your tool to your specific hair type.
+- Settings: A choice of heat and speed settings will allow you to tailor your tool to your specific hair type.
 For instance, if your hair is fine, it may work well with lower temperatures, while thick and/or curly hair often requires something a bit higher.

-- Extra features: Like the Airwrap, some hot brushes dry hair as well as styling it, meaning you don’t need to splurge on the best hair dryer as well.
+- Extra features: Like the Airwrap, some air stylers will not only style hair, but also simultaneously dry it, minimise frizz and more, meaning you don’t need to splurge on the best hair dryer as well.
 If you're looking to replace your dryer at some point, this will save you even more money.

 - Hair type: The best tool for you will largely depend on your hair type.
 Very straight and fine hair that doesn't curl easily can require oomph to persuade it into place, while naturally curly hair will likely need a tool that creates good tension to achieve a lasting sleek finish.
 Finer and fast-drying hair often doesn't need as high heat and airflow as thicker hair, so when choosing your styler, think about how well your hair can hold a curl, too.

-- Hair length: Also keep in mind the length of your hair; some attachments may work well on Rapunzel-esque lengths, but won't be quite so effective on shoulder-skimming bobs, for example.
+- Hair length: Also keep in mind the length of your hair; some attachments may work well on Rapunzel-esque lengths, while others won't be quite so effective or easy to use on shoulder-skimming bobs, for example.

 - Price: An obvious one, but it's important to consider how much you can (and want to) spend before you start shopping.
 This will help you to refine a list of possible options.